Getting links to your website is as important with local SEO as it is with any other type of SEO. Many of the techniques you’d use are similar.

-Gather the results of your search into a spreadsheet and organize by priority—which ones to connect with first, depending on their relevance and influence.
+A strategic tip would be to gather as many results of your search into a spreadsheet as possible and organize by priority—which ones to connect with first, depending on their relevance and influence.

 - Reach out to get your business listed in the most relevant business directories.
 (Or use our citation building service.

 - Join the most active, massive, trade-based organizations related to your business.